mageddo/java-examples/sql-data-partitioning/README.md

 	Postgres to do too much overhead for every insert / select
 * Postgres do locks every subtable on every insert/select then your statement will be more slower as the number of partitions you have
 * [Don't create too much partitions](https://stackoverflow.com/a/26417922/2979435)
+* As a workaround you can select/insert directly from partition